 Housing and Environment Scrutiny Committee will have 12 non-executive members (non-Cabinet Members) plus two independent, non-voting representatives from the South Tyneside community, preferably both being social housing tenants that lives in a Council property in the Borough.
+A representative from the South Tyneside Housing Tenant Scrutiny Panel will also be included in this Committee as a non-voting representative.
 This will mean that tenants can be truly heard and be an influential voice in the conversations and decisions taken about housing in the borough.
 No Member representative of a Registered Provider of Social Housing or Centaurea Homes Limited shall be a Member of the Housing and Environment Scrutiny Committee.